By Mike Kocsis | 10 minutes read | Last updated: July 8, 2025 Categories: Hormone imbalance

 Treatments for females

-In oestrogen-only therapy, you take only oestrogen to alleviate low oestrogen symptoms.
-Oestrogen can be administered as a pill, patch, gel, or cream.
+In oestrogen-only therapy, you take only oestrogen to alleviate low estrogen symptoms.
+Oestrogen can be administered in the form of a pill, patch, gel, or cream.

-Vaginal oestrogen: Women experiencing oestrogen imbalance can develop vaginal dryness that causes pain during sex.
-You can use oestrogen cream to eradicate this problem.
+Many women experiencing oestrogen imbalance can develop vaginal dryness that causes pain during intercourse.
+Doctors may prescribe vaginal estrogen cream to help eradicate this problem.

-Birth control pills: If you are not trying to get pregnant, taking hormonal birth control pills can help you regulate your menstrual cycle.
+If you are not trying to get pregnant, taking hormonal birth control pills can help regulate your menstrual cycle.
 These pills may also be effective in removing acne and facial hair.

 However, a hormonal abnormality can lead to high androgen levels in women.
 For this, doctors often prescribe anti-androgen medications that reduce effects of androgens.